 The suggestive beauty of softly-lit Sultanahmet by night is beyond imagination.
 Every attraction I visited made me gradually aware of how hard would have been to tear myself away from that half-European half-Asian jewel.

-The city is studded with small, lesser-known mosques, each of them samples of Arabian design.
+The city is studded with small, lesser-known mosques, each of them, samples of Arabian design.
 Five times a day, from every mosque the muezzin raise their voice to call the faithful to pray, filling the city with a captivating, ancestral lament.

 Blue Mosque admission fee: Free

-Blue Mosque dress code: Like in every other mosque, women need to be covered head to ankles.
+Blue Mosque dress code: Like in every other mosque, women need to be covered from head to ankles.
 Head covering is available at the entrance.
 Men can’t wear shorts but can wear t-shirts.